Kristiyan43/Tutorials/How to make a shadow detector.md

 Click on the player and go to inspector after going to the bottom, of inspector and select add component in the search bar wright sun the click new script and press enter.
-Select the green text above `void start` and delete it than right in it's place this.
+Select the green text above `void start` and delete it than write in it's place this.

 ```
    publice GameObject NewSun;